Are you using LinkedIn hashtags?

 Don’t worry, it’s not a trick question.

-You’ve probably used hashtags on Twitter and Instagram because it’s the ‘done’ thing.
-You may have started using them on Facebook?
+You've probably used hashtags on TikTok, Twitter, and Instagram because it's the done thing.
+You may have started using hashtags on Facebook?
 But you might be caught in two minds about using them on LinkedIn.
-Are they even allowed on the ‘professional’ network?
+Are they even allowed on the 'professional' network?

 Well, the short answer is, “Yes, they are!”